pranavrc/tenor/README.md

 Tap - Tap - Tap     - Tap
 ```

-This tells us that in a measure decomposed into sixteenth notes (assuming we do not cross over into 1/32 and further), notes and rests are, to an extent, randomly interspersed.
+This tells us that in a measure decomposed into sixteenth beats (assuming we do not cross over into 1/32 and further), notes and rests are, to an extent, randomly interspersed.
 To reaffirm this, we can look at *Smoke on the Water* by Deep Purple (another popular 4/4 song).
 Let's take the first measure (remember, 4 foot taps, each of quarter-note length):

 ```
 Smoooo - ke on the - Waaate - rrrrrrr